 - More expensive than softwood alternatives

-Softwoods, such as pine, are the most commonly used materials for exterior items such as sheds, deck boards and fence panels.
-As softwoods are faster growing than hardwoods, it makes them a less expensive choice of material.
-Even so, it’s worth looking out for a product labelled as ‘slow grown' which will be more robust.
+Softwood is the most commonly used material for exterior items such as sheds, deck boards and fence panels.
+As softwoods grow faster than hardwoods, they are a less expensive choice of material.
+Even so, products labelled as ‘slow grown' will be more robust.

-Although initially needing more treatment, well-maintained softwood is a long-lasting material.
-Pressure treated wood is especially adept at withstanding the elements, with many products carrying a guarantee that can extend to around 15 years.
+Although initially needing more treatment, well-maintained softwood is long-lasting.
+Pressure-treated wood is especially adept at withstanding the elements, with many products carrying a guarantee that can extend to 15 years.
 However, sawn or untreated timber will need an application of preservative before being left outside.
-Stains, varnish and paints are a great way to protect your wood and with a range of colours available, you can either choose to enhance the natural colour of the wood, or opt for a splash of colour.
+Stains, varnish and paints are a great way to protect your wood and you can either choose to enhance the natural colour of the wood, or opt for a splash of colour.